nickrusso42518/mkfd/README.md

     ...
     ```

-  * `DTG`: The date/time group (ISO8601 short) for the templater run.
-The
-    default value for this variable is "noDTG" which allows the templater
-    engine to execute without using a meaningful DTG. __This default is only
-    defined as a fail-safe in case the `dtg` role, included via the role
-    dependencies, fails to return a value.__ It should never appear in
-    any output files.

   * `j2_patterns`: The regular expressions for choosing which files qualify as
     jinja2 templates.
 Commonly seen as .j2 or .jinja2, the default regexp is
     __"\*.j2,\*.jinja2"__ which covers both options.
 Its uncommonly changed.